 Human Resource Management is broader in scope than Personnel Management.

-The scope of personnel management include functional activities such as manpower planning, recruitment, job analysis, job evaluation, payroll administration, performance appraisals, labor law compliance, training administration, and related tasks.
-Human resources management includes all these activities plus organizational developmental activities such as leadership, motivation, developing organizational culture, communication of shared values, and the like.
+The scope of personnel management includes functional activities such as manpower planning, recruitment, job analysis, job evaluation, payroll administration, performance appraisals, labor law compliance, training administration, and related tasks.
+Human resources management includes all these activities plus organizational developmental activities such as leadership, motivation, developing organizational culture, communication of shared values, and so forth.

-The human resource management approach remains integrated to the company’s core strategy and vision, and seek to optimize the use of human resource for the fulfillment of organizational goals.
+The human resource management approach remains integrated to the company’s core strategy and vision.
+It seeks to optimize the use of human resource for the fulfillment of organizational goals.
 This strategic and philosophical context of human resource management makes it more purposeful, relevant, and more effective compared to the personnel management approach.